 In healthy people, wounds that cleaned promptly and treated correctly heal without too much problem.
-However, if the injury gets infected or someone with an underlying health condition such as diabetes has a wound, it’s crucial to get professional intervention from foot and ankle specialists Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, at San Juan Foot and Ankle Center, Montrose and Delta, Colorado.
+However, if the injury gets infected or someone with an underlying health condition such as diabetes has a wound, it’s crucial to get professional intervention from foot and ankle specialist Christopher O. Cook, DPM, FACFA, at San Juan Foot and Ankle Center, Montrose and Delta, Colorado.
 If you have diabetes and develop wounds or ulcers, or you have infected wounds or wounds that won’t heal, get expert care and treatment from San Juan Foot and Ankle Center by calling or booking an appointment online today.

 Just like any other part of your body, feet and legs can sustain injuries from blows, cuts, falls and other accidental damage.
 If your foot gets wounded, first aid to clean the injury helps avert the risk of infection, and keeping it clean with fresh bandages or plasters should help it to heal normally.